DIY Easter Basket Craft for Kids

 - Make a small hole in the sides of the egg carton

-- Twist the pipe cleaners through the holes and shape into a handle.
+- Twist the pipe cleaners through the holes and shape them into a handle.

 - Wait for the Easter Bunny to arrive!

-I hope you enjoy making this recycled Easter Egg basket.
+I hope you enjoy making this DIY Easter basket.
 These are great for use in classrooms and child care centers as they are a low-cost activity, and you don’t need to use up your printing budget either!
 Have a great Easter!

 Guest post by Carol Jones from My Bored Toddler.